opensim-org/opensim-core/DEVELOPING.md

    using either `find_package()` or `find_dependency()`, depending on the value of `OPENSIM_COPY_DEPENDENCIES`.
 See how `cmake/OpenSimConfig.cmake.in` handles Simbody for an example.
+2. If `OPENSIM_COPY_DEPENDENCIES` is `ON`, ensure the dependency's headers and CMake Configuration files are copied into OpenSim's installation.
+On Windows, ensure library (.lib) files are installed.
+Ideally, the dependency's installation layout matches OpenSim's, so you can just copy the whole project into OpenSim's installation.

 ### Miscellaneous notes